 Audio-visual consumption has become increasingly focused towards OTT services for some time now as viewers are becoming accustomed to streaming content through digital platforms.
 Despite the growing number of OTT platforms in today’s market demand for pirate audio-visual content remains high and demand has soared in parallel during these challenging times.

-The growing availability and demand for pirate audio-visual content
+Piracy, the growing availability and demand for pirate audio-visual content

 The downloading and streaming of pirated movies and series has also risen over recent weeks.
 Cybercriminals are conscious of the growing demand for audio-visual content across digital channels and are exploiting the situation.

 We at Smart Media Protection protect the audio-visual content for key players within the media industry which include both rightsholders and distributors.
 These are our findings during this challenging period:

 - In February 2020 we discovered a total of 657,152 pirate URLs linking to audio-visual content, a number which rose to 872,644 in March which translates to an increase of 32.8%.